top of page

 Thompson Head Shot.png

-My name is Ben Thompson and I am an audio engineer and educator.
+My name is Ben Thompson, and I work on audio things.

-In 2006, I opened Alphabet Recording Studio, a not-for-profit recording studio in Fort Collins Colorado.
-Since that time, I have been honing my skills as a recording, mixing, and mastering engineer, performing these services on many records.
-In addition, over the last decade, I have been refining my abilities in composition, creating musical pieces in genres including rap, r&b, and film scores.
-After all these years I still think making records is as mysterious and exciting as ever, and I still light up at the prospect of going into the recording studio.
-Come see the current incarnation of Alphabet Recording Studio here.
+In 2006, I opened Alphabet Recording Studio, a not-for-profit recording studio in Fort Collins, Colorado.
+Since that time, I have been honing my skills as a recording and mixing engineer.
+After all these years, I still think making records is as mysterious and exciting as ever, and I light up at the prospect of going into the recording studio.

 In Yah TownTMOGAD Ft.
 Joeris

-I recorded, produced, mixed, & mastered this one.
-There is a lot I am proud of here, but, from an engineering perspective, I am especially happy with the vocal treatment, and as far as the composition goes, I really like how the Moog bass coexists with the 808s, the forward momentum of the simple melody, and the bouncy, modern drums.
+I recorded, produced, and mixed this one.
+From an engineering perspective, I am happy with the vocal treatment, and as far as the production goes, I like how the Moog bass coexists with the 808s.

 State TrooperVermouth

 I recorded and mixed this over ten years ago, but it remains one of the recordings I am most proud of.
-I am particularly happy with the drum sound.
-The drums were recorded with a very lean complement of microphones and I leveraged the room mic and the acoustics of the space to create the vast, washed-out sound we were after.
-The mix as a whole feels massive and eerie to me.
+The drums were recorded with a very lean complement of microphones, and we leveraged the room mic and the acoustics of the space to create the vast, washed-out sound we were after.

 What's My NameBenjamin Thompson